How Threat Emotions Cause Us to Misread Our Partner

 We don't just misread our partner in the moment and then let it go.
 Long after the dispute, we replay his/her indignities as a (fruitless) strategy to prevent future reoccurrence.
 Dwelling causes us to harden.

-As memory researchers have found, we believe anything we repeatedly tell our self, regardless of its validity.
+As memory researchers have found, we believe anything we repeatedly tell ourselves, regardless of its validity.
 The more we restate, "S/he is uncaring," the more solidly it seems true.
 Negative perceptions snowball and reassuring memories fade.
 A disparaging narrative sets in that is difficult to dislodge.
 We lose the ability to understand our partner's experience and his/her desire to connect.

 But the most damaging result is that these misperceptions lead us to behave in ways that harm our partner (unintentionally, out of self-preservation).
 Particularly detrimental is taking the stance that if we feel anxious/hurt, then our partner must be the one to change what s/he's doing.
 While s/he unquestionably plays a big role in conflicts, when we accuse our partner of being wrong, s/he feels blamed and controlled - furthering a defensive, vicious cycle.